denten-books/plain-text/1-metaphor.md

 of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].

-The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by proxy, through removable storage media like paper tape and punch card.
-The next phase was dialogic and conversational.
-Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate from a limited number of natural human language commands into the specialized vocabulary of signals that changed machine configuration states.
-The "direct manipulation" school of human-computer interaction dispensed with visible machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties.

-The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations that Baudrillard warned us about.
-At its logical extreme, the simulacrum supplants the thing being simulated.
-It appears as hyper-reality, the experience of unmediated interaction without awareness or sense of the underlying referent.
-All "objects of interest" within such a model world are fabricated objects.
-They are thus limited to the external, artificial constraints imposed by their makers.
-Manufactured experiences present us, the "users," a more modern word for a human resource, with compelling, possibly cathartic, metaphors.
-The metaphor extends far beyond entertainment, subsuming all spheres of social activity mediated by computers.
-The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also poetics: hermeneutics, close reading, distant reading, deconstruction, morphology, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
-The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
 Direct brain